-4.2.6 BIST OVERVIEW
+4.3 BIST Overview

 The dsPIC33CK256MP508 family features a data memory Built-In Self-Test (BIST) that has the option to be run at start-up or run time.
 The memory test checks that all memory locations are functional and provides a pass/fail status of the RAM that can be used by software to take action if needed.
 If a failure is reported, the specific location(s) are not identified.
+The BIST feature operates with a clock of FRC+PLL, with PLL settings forced by hardware to result in a 125 MHz clock rate, at both start-up and run time.

 The MBISTCON register (Register 4-1) contains control and status bits for BIST operation.
-The MBISTDONE bit (MBISTCON[7]) indicates if a BIST was run since the last Reset and the MBISTSTAT bit (MBISTCON[4]) provides the pass fail result.
+The MBISTDONE bit (MBISTCON[7]) indicates if a BIST was run since the last Reset and the MBISTSTAT bit (MBISTCON[4]) provides the pass/fail result.

-4.2.7 BIST AT START-UP
+4.3.1 BIST AT START-UP

-The BIST can be configured to automatically run on a POR type Reset, as shown in Figure 4-10.
+The BIST can be configured to automatically run on a POR-type Reset, as shown in Figure 4-10.
 By default, when BISTDIS (FPOR[6]) = 1, the BIST is disabled and will not be part of device start-up.
 If the BISTDIS bit is cleared during device programming, the BIST will run after all Configuration registers have been loaded and before code execution begins.
-BIST will always run on FRC+PLL with PLL settings resulting in a 125 MHz clock rate.